-Since the familiarity backfire effect plays a crucial role in how people respond to refutations of pseudoscientific theories and conspiracies, it’s important to understand it.
-In the following article, you will learn more about this cognitive bias, understand why people experience it, and see what you can do in order to debunk myths in a way that accounts for it.
+The familiarity backfire effect can play a role in various domains, and particularly when it comes to the refutation of pseudoscientific theories and political conspiracies, so it’s important to understand it.
+As such, in the following article you will learn more about the familiarity backfire effect, understand why people experience it, and see what you can do to avoid it.

 Examples of the familiarity backfire effect

-- One study found that presenting people with false health-related claims while stating that those claims are false does help people understand that those claims are false in the short term, but increases the likelihood that they will remember those false claims as true after a few days have passed.
+- One study found that warning people that certain health-related claims are false does help people understand that those claims are false in the short term, but sometimes also increases the likelihood that they’ll remember those claims as being true after a few days have passed.